Why 80% of delays are not lost due to execution

 - lack of productivity

-- ineffective teams
+- Ineffective teams

-However, the reality of complex projects (EPC, nuclear, infrastructure) is quite different:
+Yet, the reality of complex projects (EPC, nuclear, infrastructure) is quite different:

-The majority of delays are not “lost”... they are misidentified, poorly structured, or poorly defended.
+The majority of delays are not “lost”... they are misidentified, poorly structured or poorly defended.

 The real problem: understanding ≠ proving